 Drone technology offers a unique, simple and non-invasive way to bring the scale of this street art to interesting and unexpected areas.

 Prominent spaces at the event offer placemaking opportunities.
 Compelling EGD communicates and builds anticipation where people gather to share the moment.

-Experiential graphic design (EGD) strategies are applied to promote Tristan Eaton’s work at the Wynwood Walls.
 The final design execution tells an interesting art story with a Miami backdrop.
-It communicates how Eaton appreciates tradition as much as he seeks to break boundaries and how he should prepare for giant a Miami welcome.
+It communicates how Eaton appreciates tradition as much as he seeks to break boundaries and how he should prepare for a giant Miami welcome.